fonnesbeck/Bios8366/schedule.md

 * **Dec 5**:    High-performance Computing

-†*Note that on 10/15 class will be held in MCE 8380A*
+†*Note that on 9/17 and 11/12 class will be held in RLH 419A and on 10/15 class will be held in MCE 8380A*